angelobms/angelobms/README.md

-### Angelo Brandão 🇧🇷️

-Hello!
-I am a brazilian, soteropolitano, passionate about technology.
+### Hello!
+I am a brazilian, soteropolitano 🇧🇷️, passionate about technology.

 - 🔭 More than 15 years of experience in IT industry with strong background in different areas of software development (9+ years) in public and private sector business;
 - 👷️ I’m currently working on Capgemini